Join us.

 We describe the planning process and review the way environmental justice principles were — and were not — integrated into the final scoping plan.
 We then assess the degree to which the decision-making process facilitated or impeded integrating environmental justice, as well as the strengths and weaknesses of California’s public participation processes, including the role of the state’s dedicated Environmental Justice Advisory Committee (EJAC).
 Based on the assessment, we provide recommendations to guide states currently preparing climate action plans, due to EPA in 2025, as well as California’s next planning round.

-The Center will also host a webinar on this report on October 17, 2024, at 1 p.m.
-Eastern/10 a.m.
-Pacific, featuring Kaswan, Gonzalez, Chanell Fletcher of the California Air Resources Board, and Dr. Catherine Garoupa of the Central Valley Air Quality Coalition and the CARB Environmental Justice Advisory Committee for the 2022 Scoping Plan.
+The Center also hosted a webinar on this report on October 17, 2024, featuring Kaswan, Gonzalez, Chanell Fletcher of the California Air Resources Board, Dr. Catherine Garoupa of the Central Valley Air Quality Coalition and the CARB Environmental Justice Advisory Committee for the 2022 Scoping Plan, and Jenn Brown of the U.S. EPA.

 Decision-making Structures to Help Agencies Integrate Environmental Justice